azambakides/TheatreEventsMS/README.md

 ---
 **What this Microservice will do:**

-The aim of this MS app is to create an SpringBoot application that will store a list of shows with their details of name, date, time, and price in an H2 Database.
-This list will be sent to display in a user-friendly, and visually-pleasing, Spring Web front-end Theatre Events webpage that enables user interaction with good User Experience (US).
+The aim of this MS app is to create a SpringBoot application that stores a list of shows with their ID, name, date, time, and price in an H2 Database that will be sent to a front-end Spring Web landing page via a Controller than maps the Thymeleaf template of HTML & CSS with Bootstrap.

+Next, the database list will be sent to display in a user-friendly, and visually-pleasing, Spring Web front-end Theatre Events webpage that enables user interaction with good User Experience (US).
 With the front-end webpage, the user can select one of the theatre shows from the list with ease.

 Differing from Part A of this project, instead of being given a list of the available shows when the one the user wishes to see is not available, the user will be able to request a show instead with the proposed show name, with their ideal date, time, and price.
 This information will be sent back to the H2 Database for storage and will be displayed on the main page, joining the list of already-lined up shows.